pritesh-ranjan/smt_installer/README.md

 automatically train translation models for any language pair.
 All we need is a collection of translated texts.

-Irstlm ver 5.8 fails to compile and install in Ubunto 17.10 and above.
-So it is reccomeded to use standalone irstlm from apt package manager.
+Irstlm ver 5.8 fails to compile and install in Ubuntu 17.10 and above.
+So it is reccomended to use standalone irstlm from apt package manager.
 Also on Ubuntu systems 12.04 and lower use manual methods for boost cpp libraries installation.

 Run as : bash smt_installer.sh